draios/sysdig/userspace/sysdig/man/sysdig.md

   List the fields that can be used for filtering and output formatting.
 Use -lv to get additional information for each field.

 **-N**
-  Don't convert addresses (i.e., host addresses, port numbers, etc.) to names.
+  Don't convert port numbers to names.

 **-n** _num_, **--numevents**=_num_
   Stop capturing after _num_ events